ar29/khaata-openai-postgres-connector-chatbot/README.md

 chainlit: A library for defining chain of responsibility patterns.
 Environment Variables:

-The script sets environment variables for API keys related to Alpha Vantage and OpenAI.
+The script sets environment variables for API keys related to Alpha Vantage and Llama2 .
 These keys are used to authenticate with external services.
 Prompt Template:

 A template for questions and responses is defined as a multi-line string.
 This template includes placeholders for questions, actions, action inputs, and final answers.